kevinddchen/Keras-FCN/README.md

 When upsampling, we can also utilize the intermediate layers of the CNN to improve the accuracy of the segmentation.
 For an introduction, see <a href="https://nanonets.com/blog/how-to-do-semantic-segmentation-using-deep-learning/">this article</a>.

-The <a href="http://host.robots.ox.ac.uk/pascal/VOC/">Pascal VOC project</a> is a dataset containing images whose pixels have been labeled according to 20 classes, which include aeroplanes, cars, and people.
+The <a href="http://host.robots.ox.ac.uk/pascal/VOC/">Pascal VOC project</a> is a dataset containing images whose pixels have been labeled according to 20 classes (plus the background), which include aeroplanes, cars, and people.
 We will be performing semantic segmentation according to this dataset.

 ## Data

-The number of images with labels is augmented by the <a href="http://home.bharathh.info/pubs/codes/SBD/download.html">Berkeley Segmentation Boundaries Dataset (SBD)</a>, which contains 11,355 labelled images.
+The number of images with labels in the Pascal VOC dataset is augmented by the <a href="http://home.bharathh.info/pubs/codes/SBD/download.html">Berkeley Segmentation Boundaries Dataset (SBD)</a>, which contains 11,355 labelled images.
 However, there are 676 labelled images in the original Pascal VOC dataset that are missing from the SBD.
 We have divided our data as follows: